capablemonkey/dwolla-devportal/app/guides/sandbox-setup/04-enable-sdk-sandbox-mode.md

 ```

 You’re all set!
-With Sandbox mode enabled, you’re ready to start sending money in the sandbox.
+With Sandbox mode enabled, you’re ready to start sending money in the Sandbox.

 <nav class="pager-nav">
     <a href="./">Back: Create an application</a>